ericwa/ericw-tools/docs/qbsp.rst

    Computes portal information for transparent sky

+.. option:: -oldaxis

+   Use the original QBSP texture alignment algorithm.
+Enabled by default.

 .. option:: -nooldaxis

    Use alternate texture alignment algorithm.
-The default is to use the original QBSP texture alignment algorithm, which required the -oldaxis switch in tyrutils-ericw v0.15.1 and earlier.
+The default is to use the original QBSP texture alignment algorithm, which required the :option:`-oldaxis` switch in tyrutils-ericw v0.15.1 and earlier.

-.. option:: -forcegoodtree (experimental)
+.. option:: -forcegoodtree

    Force use of expensive processing for SolidBSP stage.
 Often results in a more optimal BSP file in terms of file size, at the expense of extra processing time.

-.. option:: -bspleak

-   Creates a .por file, used in the BSP editor

-.. option:: -oldleak

-   Create an old-style QBSP .PTS file (default is new)

 .. option:: -leaktest